NautilusTrader

 TradesChannel: trades.{instrument_type}.{currency}.

-Bars / OHLC (REST)public/get_tradingview_chart_data; minute, hour, day, and week bars.
+Bars / OHLC (REST)Closed minute, hour, day, and week bars stamped at bucket close.

 Bars / OHLC (WS)-Not supported.
 The venue has no candle subscription channel.